New bay reef to be built in dedication of fallen charter fisherman

-NEW ORLEANS (WGNO) — A legendary local angler and conservationist, who died tragically is being honored for his environmental efforts.
+LAFITTE, La.
+(WGNO) — A late legendary local angler and conservationist is being honored for his environmental efforts.

 An aircrew responded to their last known location in Chandeleur Sound, where they rescued two people from the water.
 Theophile reportedly died after arriving at University Hospital.
 The other passengers survived.